chaninder/Snipp/README.md

 ### Messaging Options

-I've incorporated a variety of options for sending and recieving daily Snipps, each of which have their own pros and cons.
+I've incorporated a variety of options for sending and recieving daily Snipps, each of which have their pros and cons.
 The preferred method is to directly access the Twilio API.

 - SMS
   - Twilio (preferred)